Nebula (Marvel Cinematic Universe): Allying with the Avengers

 Nebula's attempt to kill Thanos fails, and she is instead captured and tortured on the Sanctuary II.
-In 2018, Thanos brings Gamora to the ship and shows her Nebula, using her to convince Gamora to reveal the location of the Soul Stone.
-After Thanos leaves with Gamora, Nebula escapes and takes a ship to Titan, where she again attempts to kill Thanos, and meets with Quill, Mantis, Drax, Tony Stark, Peter Parker, and Stephen Strange.
+In 2018, Nebula is used by Thanos, who had captured Gamora, to convince Gamora to reveal the location of the Soul Stone.
+After Thanos leaves with Gamora, Nebula escapes and takes a ship to Titan, where she again attempts to kill Thanos, and meets with Quill, Drax, Mantis, Tony Stark, Peter Parker, and Stephen Strange.
 Nebula survives the Blip and is left on Titan with Stark.

 Nebula and Stark leave Titan in the Benatar, but the ship, having been damaged, gets stranded in space, until Carol Danvers appears to save them.
-After reaching the Avengers Compound on Earth, Nebula reunites with Rocket, and accompanies the surviving Avengers into space to the Garden to confront Thanos, who is killed by Thor after revealing that the Stones were destroyed, with Nebula asserting that Thanos' words were true.
+After arriving at the Avengers Compound on Earth, Nebula reunites with Rocket, and accompanies him, Danvers, Thor, Steve Rogers, Natasha Romanoff, Bruce Banner, and James Rhodes into space to the Garden to confront Thanos, who is killed by Thor after revealing that the Stones were destroyed.

 Nebula and Rocket, now members of the Avengers, work with Danvers on missions in space.
 In 2023, Nebula and the other Avengers time travel via the Quantum Realm to an alternate 2014.
-Nebula goes with James Rhodes to the planet Morag, where they render an alternate version of Quill unconscious and take the Power Stone.
-However, an alternate version of Nebula begins to malfunction due to the presence of the main Nebula, and the alternate Thanos thereby becomes aware of the presence of Nebula, and has her captured.
-After analyzing her memories and learning about his future victory and the Avengers' efforts to undo it, alternate Thanos sends alternate Nebula back to the present in Nebula's place.
+Nebula goes with Clint Barton, Romanoff, and Rhodes to the planet Morag.
+After Barton and Romanoff leave, Nebula and Rhodes render an alternate version of Quill unconscious and take the Power Stone from the Temple Vault.
+However, Nebula begins to malfunction due to an alternate version of herself being present in that timeline.
+An alternate Thanos thereby becomes aware of the presence of Nebula and has her captured.
+After analyzing her memories and learning about his future victory and the Avengers' efforts to undo it, alternate Thanos sends alternate Nebula to take Nebula's place.
 Alternate Nebula then brings alternate Thanos and his army to the main timeline, where he destroys the Compound and orders alternate Nebula to bring him the Infinity Stones.
-Having escaped after successfully convincing Gamora to abandon Thanos, Nebula confronts her alternate self and tries to convince her to do the same, but is forced to kill her when the latter attempts to kill Gamora in refusal.
-Nebula then joins the battle against alternate Thanos’ army, and attends Stark's funeral after he sacrifices himself to eliminate Thanos and his forces.
+Nebula convinces alternate Gamora to help her escape and they locate alternate Nebula, finding her and Barton in the Compound's tunnels.
+Nebula tries to convince her alternate self to abandon alternate Thanos, but is forced to kill her when the latter attempts to kill alternate Gamora in refusal.
+Nebula then joins the battle against alternate Thanos' army, and it ends when Stark sacrifices himself by using the Stones to snap alternate Thanos and his army away.
+A week later, Nebula attends Stark's funeral at his cabin.
+She then officially joins the restored Guardians, while picking up Thor from Norway.